 How to Turn Your Entryway into a Mini Mudroom

-As a custom closet contractor in Los Angeles I have visited hundred of homes and one of the most common things I see are entryways cluttered with shoes, backpacks, sports equipment, keys, mail, and anything else you can think of.
+As a custom closet contractor in Palm Springs I have visited hundred of homes and one of the most common things I see are entryways cluttered with shoes, backpacks, sports equipment, keys, mail, and anything else you can think of.
 This seemed to be common for busy families, which are why many are opting for mudrooms-like spaces where their family can stay organized, while adding a clean custom look to the entrance of their homes.

 What is a Mudroom?